Raiaaa17/Weather-Forecast/README.md

 python app.py
 ```

-5. Open your browser and navigate to `http://localhost:5000`
+5. Open your browser and navigate to `http://localhost:8000`

+## Deployment

+This application is deployed on Vercel.
+To deploy your own instance:

+1. Fork this repository
+2. Sign up for a [Vercel account](https://vercel.com)
+3. Create a new project and import your forked repository
+4. Add your environment variables in Vercel:
+   - `OPENWEATHERMAP_API_KEY`: Your OpenWeatherMap API key
+5. Deploy!

 ## Project Structure

 ```
-rain_alert/
+Weather-Forecast/
 ├── app.py              # Flask application
 ├── weather.py          # Weather API integration
 ├── requirements.txt    # Project dependencies
+├── vercel.json        # Vercel configuration
 ├── .env               # Environment variables (not tracked by Git) ├── static/
 │   └── css/